abuiles/ember-101/manuscript/deployment-strategies.md

 # Deploying Ember.js applications

 In this chapter we'll explore different alternatives to deploy our Ember.js applications.
-We'll talk about S3 and Divshot based deployments where our application is completely separated from our API.
+We'll talk about S3 and Pagefront based deployments where our application is completely separated from our API.
-Then we'll cover how to do a deployment on Heroku using the `heroku-buildpack-ember-cli`, which allows us to proxy requests to our API.
-Finally, we'll talk about Redis based deployments in Ruby on Rails and Node.js.

 ## Deploying to S3